frostybee/frisky-mouse-winforms/README.md

-# mouse-decorator
+# Frisky Mouse

-A mouse utility for Windows.
+Frisky Mouse is a mouse utility for Windows.
+It lets you decorate the mouse cursor by drawing a spotlight around it.

 **NOTE:** This repository is undergoing development...

 ## Settings

-The maximum opacity of the spotlight is set to 90%.

 ## Screenshots